Revised April 2019; Approved by the AALL membership August 30, 2019

 Section 5.
 Bylaws.

 Each Special Interest Section shall be empowered to adopt Bylaws for its own governance.
 These Bylaws shall not be in conflict with the Bylaws of the Association.
 Whenever the Special Interest Section Bylaws are adopted or amended, they shall be submitted to the Bylaws and Resolutions Committee for review.
-When the Executive Board, on the advice of the committee, determines that a Special Interest Section Bylaw is in conflict with the Bylaws of the Association, the Special Interest Section shall be directed by the Board to remedy said conflict in accordance with the recommendation of the committee.
+When the Executive Board, on the advice of the committee, determines that a Special Interest Section Bylaw is in conflict with the Bylaws of the Association or that the Special Interest Section is not following its own Bylaws, the Special Interest Section shall be directed by the Board to remedy said conflict or lack of compliance in accordance with the recommendation of the committee.
+The remedies may range from necessary corrective measures up to the dissolution of the Special Interest Section.

 Section 6.
 Funds.